DenisEsipko/Design-Patterns-Java/Behavioral Patterns/Strategy/Pac-Man_Patterns-Ghost_Movement.md

 ### Frightened Behaviour: Strategy Pattern
-The frightened behaviour of the ghosts may does not vary, however the implementation of is still removed into a seperate class.
-Hence, the algorithm to wander around is placed in seperate class.
-An interface (FrightenedBehaviour) is created to allow for the composition between the Ghost class and the implementation of the the Wandering behaviour.
+The frightened behaviour of the ghosts may does not vary, however the implementation of is still removed into a separate class.
+Hence, the algorithm to wander around is placed in separate class.
+An interface (FrightenedBehaviour) is created to allow for the composition between the Ghost class and the implementation of the Wandering behaviour.

 The following diagram illustrates the composition and implementation of the Ghost class and the different implementations of the FrightenedBehaviour: